soubrunorocha/store-test/README.md

-### Step 3 - Security layer
+### Step 3 - Security layer ✅

-Now all operations will need an user, password and access level :
+Now all operations will need an user, password

-- Admin - All modules
-- Seller - Read-only customers and products modules, all access to sales module

 Trying to use Laravel Sanctum or OAuth